MetaBarj0/covertops-cmake-llvm/README.md

 - help you to keep track on the way of TDD

 Contributing would be awesome.
-The code base has been developing using the ATDD methodology and adheres as much as possible to Domain Driven Design approach.
+The code base has been developing using the ATDD methodology.
 It makes it easy to test at all layers (from unit to integration passing through acceptance tests), to read, understand and maintain.

 ## Release Notes